Hydraulic fluid in the cabin air?

 APU air inlet

-… straight to the APU air inlet, as the photo on the left shows.
+… straight to the APU air inlet, as this photo shows (notice the oil traces).
 The inlet was thus strongly polluted.
 The APU, or Auxiliary Power Unit, is a small turbine which supplies electrical power and…. air for the air conditioning during ground operations.
 After landing this APU was started as usual, and used to supply air for the air conditioning, A serious Fume Event was the immediate result…

 A320 extra vulnerable to oil contamination